CodeLuca/HTTP-Goose/README.md

 ```
 <br>
 ## Test
-Test if the library works (indecating you have everyhting installed correctly too, like MongoDB, and MongoDB NodeJS Driver):
+Test if the library works (indecating you have everything installed correctly too, like MongoDB, and MongoDB NodeJS Driver):

 ```
 npm test httpgoose